Liam-Griffiths/go-imageboard/README.md

 # Go Imageboard

 A simple imageboard application written in Go, using PostgreSQL for persistent storage and Redis for caching.
+Not vibe coded.
+This is a project for actually doing some old fashioned programming.

 ## WIP - Todo